-When you send your resume to a potential employer, chances are they've seen at least 10 others in that same day.
-That's why you need to make your musician resume stand out.
-Do it by adding more personality to your resume, not just your professional experience.
-Employers are far more likely to remember a candidate who seems like a genuine person and not just a list of responsibilities.
-Add passions, share your favorite books, or even what your usual day looks like to catch their attention and make them fall in love with you.
+When you send your resume to a potential employer, chances are it's the fiftieth one they've seen that day.
+That's why you need to make your Musician resume stand out for the right reasons.
+That means showing your personality, not just your professional experience.
+Employers are far more likely to remember a candidate who seems like a genuine person and not a robot.
+Do this by including your passions (which is also a great place to demonstrate skills on a resume), share your favorite books, or even what your usual day looks like.